There were 2,554,600 persons aged 15-89 years in employment in Q2 2022. This represents an increase of 205,500 (+8.7%) over the year from Q2 2021.

 The unemployment rate among those aged 15-24 years was 11.4% in Q2 2022, down from 21.1% in Q2 2021.

-The Monthly Unemployment release published on 01 September 2021 includes the latest standard and COVID-19 Adjusted Measures of Unemployment for all months up to August 2021.
-Please see the Monthly Unemployment release for more information.
+The Monthly Unemployment release published on 04 August 2022 includes the latest monthly unemployment rates and monthly unemployment volumes up to July 2022; please see the Monthly Unemployment release for more information.

-This is an audio file with a 27-second quote from CSO statistician with the Labour Market Division, Jim Dalton, about the Labour Force Survey Quarter 2 2021 release.
+This is an audio file with a 30-second quote from CSO Statistician with the Labour Market Division, Sam Scriven, about the Labour Force Survey Quarter 2 2022 release.
 Media outlets have permission to use the clip as long as they credit the CSO.